RicardoMilos22856/nim-to-openai-proxy/README.md

 All fallbacks are non-Chinese-hosted to avoid filter interruption mid-scene.
 These can be changed, but i found that these four work best as fallbacks.

 ### Auth Guide
-I added auth middleware that wasn't present in the code I built upon.
+Jontte added auth middleware that wasn't present in the code he built upon.
 It uses an env var in your deployment.
 Use any secure string of 32+ characters, or generate one by hashing your NVAPI key.
 I recommend using an online hash tool or command to make a hash of your NVAPI key since the key is already complex as is, and a hash makes it more secure as it cannot be realistically reversed back to the NVAPI key.
 The first 32 characters of the hash are enough.
 You can easily generate the hash with an online SHA-256 generator or any hash tool.
 Then make an env variable called "CLIENT_AUTH_KEY" and enter the first 32 characters of your hash into the variable (or any custom length over 16, or a custom key).
 Enter the hash into the API Key field in JanitorAI/SillyTavern.

 ### Proxy Setup Guide